Prevacid Lawyers for Kidney Injury and Stomach Cancer Cases

-The product liability lawyers at Saiontz & Kirk, P.A. are reviewing potential Prevacid lawsuits for individuals nationwide who have experienced kidney problems after using this popular acid reflux and heartburn drug.
+The product liability lawyers at Saiontz & Kirk, P.A. are reviewing potential Prevacid lawsuits for individuals nationwide who have experienced kidney problems after using this popular acid reflux and heartburn drug, or been diagnosed with stomach cancer.

 Although Prevacid has been used by millions of people and is widely thought to be safe, a number of studies suggest that side effects of Prevacid and other proton pump inhibitors (PPI) may cause users to face a number of serious health risks, which were not adequately disclosed by the drug maker, including: